dataset-vn/crowdsource-tool/docs/source/templates/time_series.md

 0.2,1.64,5.85
  ```

-Your `<TimeSeries>` tag should have an attribute `valueType="url"` which informs Label Studio to open value as URL with CSV file:
+Your `<TimeSeries>` tag should have an attribute `valueType="url"` which informs Dataset to open value as URL with CSV file:

 ```html
 <View>